 If you look at independent reviews, you’ll find many complaints about billing issues, customer support, making users search for Mailchimp alternatives.

-Mailchimp Alternatives FAQs
+FAQs

-What is the best free Mailchimp alternative?
+What is the best free alternative to Mailchimp in 2025?

 What are the best alternatives to Mailchimp?